 Upper limits on fixed interest rate exposure.
-This gives a maximum limit on fixed interest rates;
+This gives a maximum limit on fixed interest rates:

 Maturity structure of borrowing.
-These gross limits are sets a limit to reduce the exposure to large fixed rate sums falling due for refinancing, for both upper and lower limits.
+These gross limits are set to reduce the exposure to large fixed rate sums falling due for refinancing.

 The Commissioner is requested to approve the following treasury indicators and limits: